Ensembling neural nets

 A popular kind of noise layer which randomly zeroes out some coefficients in the net when training (and optionally while predicting.)
 A coarse resemblance to random forests etc is pretty immediate, and indeed you can just use those instead.
 Here, however, we are trying to average over strong learners, not weak learners.

-AFAICT current consensus seems to be that highly cited and very simple model of Gal and Ghahramani (2015) is flawed, and that the rather more onerous approach of Kingma, Salimans, and Welling (2015) is how you would use dropout as a more reasonable posterior; So much was said in a seminar, but I have not really used either paper in practice so I cannot comment.
+AFAICT current consensus seems to be that the highly cited and very simple model of Gal and Ghahramani (2015) is flawed, and that the rather more onerous approach of Kingma, Salimans, and Welling (2015) is how you would use dropout as a more reasonable posterior; So much was said in a seminar, but I have not really used either paper in practice so I cannot comment.

 3 Alternate model combinations